ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 # Apache Kafka

 In this article we are digging into real time event processing and analytics using Kafka.
-We are deploying this capability to IBM Cloud Private using Kafka open source distribution or IBM Event Stream product.
+We are documenting how to deploy this capability on IBM Cloud Private (or Kubernetes) using a Kafka open source distribution or the [IBM Event Stream packaging](https://developer.ibm.com/messaging/event-streams/).

 Update 08/2018 - *Author: [Jerome Boyer](https://www.linkedin.com/in/jeromeboyer/)*